melissadaska/professional-readme-generator/README.md

   Clone the repo, create new repo, and copy cloned repo into your new directory.

   ## Usage
-  Launnch terminal, run commande node index, answer the questions as prompted and your README file will generate.
+  Launch terminal, run command node index, answer the questions as prompted and your README file will generate.

   ## Credits
   No other collaborators at this time.